Exploring Possible Hidden Symptoms Of Anxiety And Depression

 According to the Anxiety and Depression Association of America, anxiety and depressive disorders are some of the most common mental health conditions in the United States.
 The National Institute of Mental Health estimates that around 1 in 5 Americans might be experiencing symptoms of an anxiety disorder at some point in the past year, with possibly more going unreported around the world.

-However, while some symptoms of depression and anxiety disorders might be well known, other symptoms can be less commonly discussed.
+However, while some symptoms of depression and anxiety disorders might be well known, other symptoms can be less commonly discussed, and not everyone may be aware they have untreated depression or anxiety.
+Other people may be aware they are experiencing symptoms but choose not to seek treatment because they have experienced negative consequences in the past in doing so.
 Familiarizing yourself with both the common and hidden symptoms of anxiety disorders and depression can help you determine whether it’s time to reach out for help.

 Getty/PeopleImages

-Anxiety disorders and depression can commonly co-occur, with around 60% of people with anxiety also experiencing symptoms of depression (and vice versa).
+Generalized anxiety disorders (GAD) and depression can commonly co-occur, with around 60% of people with anxiety also experiencing symptoms of depression (and vice versa).

-While it may not be entirely clear why these disorders can frequently co-occur, psychologists hypothesize that the neurological triggers of anxiety disorders and depression can be similar—or that overlapping symptoms might make it possible for many to meet the diagnosable criteria of both anxiety disorders and depressive disorders.
+While it may not be entirely clear why these disorders can frequently co-occur, psychologists hypothesize that the neurological triggers of GAD and depression can be similar—or that overlapping symptoms might make it possible for many to meet the diagnosable criteria of both GAD and depressive disorders.

 The co-occurrence of these disorders can make them more difficult to diagnose, especially because anxiety disorders and depression can both cause symptoms that are seemingly unrelated to one’s mental health.